F-Cor/Fast-API/README.md

 - [ ] Migrate from local -> Heroku
 - [ ] Look into 12hour timer for reset
     - background tasks?
-- [ ] Look into Psycopg2
-    - Update database every x hours
-    - Update user info when they submit

 Maybe we only use this to update the DB, then all other interactions are handled between front end and DB?